robiningelbrecht/drupal-amqp-rabbitmq/README.md

 ## Real-time migration example

-## Run a consumer as a background process
+## Run consumers as background processes

 Generally you want to run consumers as a background process and keep them "alive" for as long your server is up.
 This can be done using `systemd`, but I choose to use [supervisord](http://supervisord.org/)